Jasoncheung94/url-shortener/README.md

 ## Code Structure

 The project is structured to promote clean separation of concerns, modularity, and ease of maintenance.
 Below are the key directories and their roles in the application.
-The core layers—Handler, Service, Cache, and Repository—are all encapsulated within the shortener folder, ensuring that the related code is grouped together for better organization and maintainability.
+The core layers—Handler, Service, Cache, and Repository are all encapsulated within the shortener folder, ensuring that the related code is grouped together for better organization and maintainability.

 ```
 .